kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 2. A node drain controller starts draining a node Z and makes it unschedulable.
 3. The node drain controller creates an EvictionRequests for a subset B of pods A to evict them from a node.
+4. The eviction request controller creates an Eviction and starts tracking this single requesters in `.status.requesters`.
-4. The eviction request controller designates the deployment controller as the responder (index 0) by updating `.status.targetResponders[0].state` to `Active`.
+5. The eviction request controller designates the deployment controller as the responder (index 0) by updating `.status.targetResponders[0].state` to `Active`.
 No action (termination) is taken on the pods yet.
-5. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.
+6. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.
-6. Pods C are scheduled on a new schedulable node that is not under the node drain.
+7. Pods C are scheduled on a new schedulable node that is not under the node drain.
-7. Pods C become available.
+8. Pods C become available.
-8. The deployment controller scales down the surging replica sets back to their original value.
+9. The deployment controller scales down the surging replica sets back to their original value.
-9. The deployment controller sets `Complete` `.status.responders[].completionTime` on the eviction requests of pods B that are ready to be deleted.
+10. The deployment controller sets `Complete` `.status.responders[].completionTime` on the evictions of pods B that are ready to be deleted.
-10. The eviction request controller designates the replica set controller as the next responder by updating `.status.targetResponders[1].state` to `Active`.
+11. The eviction request controller designates the replica set controller as the next responder by updating `.status.targetResponders[1].state` to `Active`.
-11. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the application.
+12. The replica set controller deletes the pods to which an Eviction object has been assigned, preserving the availability of the application.

 ### Future Improvements

 #### New Targets Types
-The `EvictionRequestSpec` and `EvictionRequestStatus` are extendable and `EvictionRequest` can support the eviction of objects other than pods in the future.
+The `EvictionRequestSpec`, `EvictionSpec` and `EvictionStatus` are extendable and `Eviction`/`EvictionRequest` can support the eviction of objects other than pods in the future.
 This can be achieved by adding a `pvcRef` to the `.spec.target`, for example.
 In this case, we would expect either `.spec.target.pod` or `.spec.target.pvcRef` to be present.
 This allows us to support any type in the future (e.g. Workload API, PodGroup API).

 #### New EvictionRequest Types and Synchronization of Pod Termination Mechanisms

-We are considering adding a new `.spec.requesters[].type` field.
+We are considering adding a new `.spec.type` field to `EvictionRequest`.
 This would help us distinguish between different eviction types.
 The default or explicitly defined `Soft` behavior gives each responder unlimited time, provided they responds periodically within a timeframe of less than 20 minutes.
 This would give each requester a way to request the gracefulness of the eviction (e.g. normal vs spot VM disruption).
 We would have to combine this list of types into final type and report in the status.